mtanveer1/LSTSVR-plus/README.md

 #LSTSVR+: Least square twin support vector regression with privileged information

-This code corresponds to the paper:  Anuradha Kumari, M. Tanveer.
+This code corresponds to the paper:  Anuradha Kumari, M. Tanveer (2024).
 LSTSVR+: Least square twin support vector regression with privileged information.
-Engineering Applications of Artificial Intelligence.
+Engineering Applications of Artificial Intelligence.   https://doi.org/10.1016/j.engappai.2024.108964

 If you are using our code, please give proper citation to the above given paper.